chrisistansell/Cyborg-Trackzeron/README.md

 - [3D printed STL 52mm trackball holder assembly](https://www.thingiverse.com/thing:4667691)
 - [3D printed 3MF 52mm trackball holder assembly](https://github.com/chrisistansell/Cyborg-Trackzeron---Teensy-2.0/blob/main/3D%20Print%20Files/3MF%20Files%20-%2052mm/52mm%20Trackball%20Bearing%20Hole%20Shift.3mf) I modified bearing locations to help support the trackball, especially if you are using the new Azeron stands.
 - [3D printed 3MF 34mm trackball holder and shroud assembly](https://github.com/chrisistansell/Cyborg-Trackzeron---Teensy-2.0/blob/main/3D%20Print%20Files/3MF%20Files%20-%2034mm/42OD-36IDmm%20Trackzeron%20Clip%20and%20Shroud.3mf)

 ### Trackball Options
 - 52mm ball: I use the ball from an [Elecom Huge](https://elecomus.com/web/product/3271/) trackball, but I have verified that a 2 <sup>1</sup>/<sub>16</sub> inch[52.5mm] [snooker/billiard ball](https://www.johnparrottsports.com/snooker/snooker-balls/#category175) works
 - 34mm Tackball: This could be a variety of trackballs on the market that fit the Logitech M570.
 I personally tested color variant trackballs made by Perixx.
 [Perixx PERIPRO-303 GBK 1.34"](https://www.amazon.com/dp/B08DD6GQRV?psc=1&ref=ppx_yo2ov_dt_b_product_details/)

 ### Bearings
 - Three (3) [3mm ceramic bearing balls](https://www.amazon.com/gp/product/B07SXJWLHN/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1)]
   - Make sure you get more than 3, these are super easy to lose in the floor!

+### Cabling (Optional if desoldering)
 - [28 AWG wire](https://www.amazon.com/dp/B089Cq1C8L) You can reuse the wires going to the thumbstick if you like, you will likely need solder wick.
 I recommend getting your own wire so you can revert your controller if needed.
 Also good to have the wire so you can ground to the block rather than the teensy.
    - You could also use a terminal block with screw mounts to make connectivity easier.
 [8-pin 2.54mm Pitch PCB Terminal Block](https://www.amazon.com/dp/B098QLRFMF?ref=ppx_yo2ov_dt_b_product_details&th=1)
       - Using this will make it so you are unable to attach the shroud to the back to hide the sensor.

+### Hardware
 - 2 [M2.5x15 machine screws](https://www.amazon.com/gp/product/B0756V9LF7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) This is to secure the sensor and the shroud to the trackball mount.
 - 2 [M2.5x10 machine screws](https://store.azeron.eu/index.php?route=product/product&path=62&product_id=82) This is to mount the trackball holder to the thumb rail.
 - 2 [M2.5x6 machine screws](https://www.amazon.com/gp/product/B0756W6Z5L) This is to mount the PMW3360 to the trackball holder.